drbean/curriculum/pages/homepage/html/fortunes.md

 role in your solar system!
 Laplace: I have no need of
 that hypothesis.
+God: You allow mind no
+role in your psychology!
+Behaviorism: We have no
+need of that hypothesis.
 %
 Observe the climate of the era, not the weather of the day.